EHR vs EMR: Key Differences, Definitions, and Which to Choose

 EHRs offer much more than just record-keeping.
 They support clinical decision-making and care coordination across providers, making healthcare more patient-centered.
 Features like e-prescriptions, medical alerts, patient portals, and AI-driven diagnostics make EHRs more powerful and adaptable.

 Many EHR systems also integrate with remote patient monitoring devices.
-These devices help doctors track vital signs and chronic conditions from a distance.
+These devices help doctors monitor vital signs and chronic conditions remotely.

 Interoperability: Can Systems Communicate With Each Other?